darkhelmet-gaming/Tattletale/README.md

 ## Permissions

-- `tattletail.receivealerts` - Receive alerts.
+- `tattletale.receivealerts` - Receive alerts.
-- `tattletail.bypass` - Do not alert for this player.
+- `tattletale.bypass` - Do not alert for this player.

 [discord]: https://discord.gg/Q6sHDfnMAc